 The Servicemembers Civil Relief Act is a federal law that protects members of the military, including the National Guard and Reserves, from being sued while on active duty — including for divorce.
 Normally, when civilians are served with divorce papers, they have a very short time in which to respond.
 But if you are served with a divorce petition while on active duty, you do not have to respond until 90 days after the end of your active duty military service, giving you more time to consult a family lawyer.
 If you do wish to move forward with the divorce while on active military duty, you can waive your right to a delay.

 Property division and military divorce

 The Uniformed Services Former Spouses' Protection Act (USFSPA) protects certain military members’ retirement benefits from becoming joint assets in the event of a divorce.
 Only those who were married for at least 10 years while their military spouses were on active duty are entitled to a portion of retirement benefits in a divorce.
 The USFSPA does not automatically entitle a former spouse to part of the service member's retirement pay.
 A court must award the former spouse a portion of the retirement pay in the final divorce decree.

 Call our military divorce lawyer in Maryland today

 To learn more about military divorce and other family law issues that military families face in Maryland, call the Law Offices of Ellen L. Lee today at 240-552-6957 or contact our firm online.
-Conveniently located two blocks from the Rockville Courthouse, our law office serves clients in Columbia, Frederick, Annapolis, Bethesda, Montgomery County and the rest of Maryland.
+Conveniently located two blocks from the Rockville Courthouse, our law office serves clients in Montgomery County and throughout Maryland.
 We also have a satellite office in Bethesda.